vishnuvishal-11/Vishnuvishal/DailyTask.md

        - keep one filter and create design pattern to implement one filter among two
        - use allowed and deny list to implement redisfilter...

+ >*DAY 24* [06-JuN-2022]

+**TASK_GIVEN:**

+       - learn docker and run spring in docker
+       - keep default values for values that read through application properties
+       - interchange conditions such a way ..it should avoid unnecessary condition check
+       - read about checked and unchecked exceptions